sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 You should now have three files in the `default` directory.
 Together, they comprise your first factory blueprint.
 Let's see if you cut and paste everything correctly.
-Create a new, empty directory and try creating a new workarea:
+Create a new, empty directory and try creating a new work area:

 `dzil new Super::Greetings`